 News

-About BCS Flag Football
+About BCS/GBCS Flag Football

-We have a Future Stars division (age 5 as of 7/1/22) – in the Spring only.
+We have a Future Stars division (age 5 as of 7/1/23) – in the Spring only.

 Teams generally practice once or twice a week on local fields (day is at discretion of Head Coach and practice field availability), and generally play one game a week (Saturday or Sunday or Friday or Saturday Night) on the world-class Field Turf surfaces at Mira Costa High School or Redondo Union High School However, due to our massive growth (from 200+ to 700+ kids per season), we often play at other local fields like American Martyrs School (Manhattan Beach), Manhattan Beach Middle School (Manhattan Beach), Manhattan Village Park (Manhattan Beach), Aviation Field (Redondo Beach) and Marine Park (Manhattan Beach).